 Are APYs subject to change?

-The Federal Reserve hiked federal funds rate in December for the ninth time in three years.
-Though the Fed rate isn’t directly tied to interest rates for savings accounts, they are one of several factors that could encourage banks and credit unions to increase APYs, Rindahl says.
+The Federal Reserve lowered its federal fund rate in response to the economic downturn.
+(Low borrowing rates can stimulate a struggling economy.)
+Though the Fed rate isn’t directly tied to interest rates for savings accounts, they are one of several factors that could encourage banks and credit unions to change APYs.

-So, any changes in the federal funds rate could increase (or decrease) the APY on your online savings account.
+In other words, any changes in the federal funds rate could decrease (or increase) the APY on your online savings account.

 Unless you lock in a fixed interest rate, as you typically do when opening a CD, then the rates can be subject to change, Palion explains.
 A big shift in the markets could drive down interest rates, though frequent changes would be rare.